Register an Internship or Co-op for Credit with the Career and Advising Center’s Internship Program

 International Students

-Please review information about working off-campus here: https://www.ndsu.edu/international/iss/immigration/
+Please review information about working off-campus as an F-1 student here: https://www.ndsu.edu/international/iss/immigration/f1/mandatory_reading/cpt/

-Depending on your visa status, you may need to apply for CPT in order to work off-campus.
+Depending on your visa status, the process to work off-campus may vary.
 Please speak with your international advisor to learn more.

 International Student and Study Abroad Services